Find A Physician

-Physician assistants (PAs) are supervised by the attending burn surgeon and help to assess your progress and treat you.
-They are involved in your care on the unit, in the operating room, and in the doctors' offices.
-He/she can order and interpret test results, prescribe medications, and assist in surgery.
-The PAs develop treatment plans as part of the Burn Team and can demonstrate proper burn wound care and answer your questions on other health matters.
+Physician assistants (PAs) are supervised by the attending burn surgeon and help to assess and treat our patients as they progress.
+PAs provide care on the unit, in the operating room, and in the doctors' offices, including ordering and interpreting test results, developing treatment plans, prescribing medications, and demonstrating proper burn wound care.

 Physical and Occupational Therapists (PT/OTs)

-Our psychologists help you and your family cope with the trauma of burn injury.
-They are experts in helping burn survivors deal with the emotions that can arise during recovery, including feeling overwhelmed, anxious, scared, helpless, or upset.
+Our psychologists help our patients and their families cope with the trauma of burn injury.
+They are experts in helping burn survivors deal with the emotions that can arise during recovery, including feeling upset, overwhelmed, anxious, scared, or helpless.

 Child Life Specialists

 Adequate nutrition is critical to healing after a burn injury.
-While you are in the Burn Center, a registered dietitian will closely monitor what you eat and drink each day.
-Working together with other members of the Burn Team, your dietitian may recommend certain foods or drinks to provide the hydration and energy needed for optimal burn injury healing.
+Our registered dietitians closely monitor our patients' daily nutrition and may recommend certain foods or drinks to provide the hydration and energy needed for optimal burn-injury healing.